 In addition to asking about the gunsmithing school, you can learn a lot about your smith though his or her reputation in the community.
 A quality gunsmith will have positive reviews online and from other local gun owners.
 A great way to start this process is by asking around at local gun clubs and shooting ranges.

-ou will also want to find out how long the gunsmith has been operating his or her shop, and you can ask directly about further references.
+You will also want to find out how long the gunsmith has been operating his or her shop.
 In most cases, you will find there is a very good reason why a gunsmith has an established shop that is always busy with loyal clientele.

 Founded in 1947, the Colorado School of Trades (CST) has been a gunsmithing training destination since its inception.
 Our gunsmithing school enjoys a worldwide reputation built on a nearly 70-year history and a long list of successful graduates recognized by top Gunsmith employers everywhere.
-Find out more about a career in gunsmithing by visiting our website.
+Find out more about a career in gunsmithing by calling 303-233-4697, Ext.
+45.